esikm/Pillow/docs/reference/ImageDraw.rst

     :param outline: Color to use for the outline.
     :param fill: Color to use for the fill.

-.. py:method:: PIL.ImageDraw.ImageDraw.ellipse(xy, fill=None, outline=None)
+.. py:method:: PIL2.ImageDraw.ImageDraw.ellipse(xy, fill=None, outline=None)

     Draws an ellipse inside the given bounding box.